lgeek/gnu-linux-on-acer-chromebook-13/readme.md

 Change any other required settings.
 I've had some issues with HDCP negociation timing out when connecting a HDMI monitor, I would recommend disabling it.

-Now the kernel can be built:
+Now the kernel can now be built:

     WIFIVERSION=-3.8 ARCH=arm CROSS_COMPILE=arm-none-eabi- make zImage
     WIFIVERSION=-3.8 ARCH=arm CROSS_COMPILE=arm-none-eabi- make modules